francisco-avalos/francisco-avalos.github.io/_pages/about.md

 ---
 title: "About"
-permalink: /images/
+#permalink: /images/
-redirect_from:
+#redirect_from:
- - /about/
+# - /about/
- - /about.html
+# - /about.html
- header:
+# header:
-  image: "/images/harbor-background-1.jpg"
+#  image: "/images/harbor-background-1.jpg"

 #excerpt: "About me"
 #author_profile: true